telerik/blazor-docs/components/splitbutton/events.md

 ---
 title: Events
 page_title: SplitButton Events
-description: Events for the SplitButton for Blazor.
+description: How to handle events with the SplitButton for Blazor.
 slug: splitbutton-events
 tags: telerik,blazor,splitbutton,events
 published: True